 Another variety of logical pluralism results if we consider that there might be different correct logics for different kinds of truth-bearer, as is argued in (Russell 2008).
 Suppose that logical consequence is indeed a matter of truth-preservation over cases.
 Then we could coherently talk of truth-preservation relations on (sets of) sentences, on (sets of) propositions, or on (sets of) characters (as in Kaplan 1989) and ultimately on any truth-bearer whatsoever.
 This would not be very exciting if those logics all turned out to determine a single ‘parallel’ consequence relation, so that, for example, a sentence S1 had a sentence S2 as a logical consequence if and only if the proposition it expressed, P1, had the proposition expressed by S2 (P2) as a logical consequence.
 Russell uses various examples involving names, rigidity, direct reference, and indexicals to argue that this is not always the case.
 To take just one, on the assumption that the sentence a=b contains two different, directly referential names, a = b and a = a express the same proposition.
 Given the minimal assumption that the relation of logical consequence is reflexive, that means that proposition expressed by a = b is a logical consequence of the proposition expressed by a = a, even though the sentence a = b is not a logical consequence of the sentence a = a.
 Hence the relation of logical consequence on sentences is interestingly different from that of the relation of logical consequence on propositions, and there are at least two different, correct relations of logical consequence.

-Cook and Shapiro have suggested that the job of a formal logic is to model a natural language (Shapiro 2006; Cook 2010).
+Shapiro and Cook have suggested that the job of a formal logic is to model a natural language (Shapiro 2006; Cook 2010; Shapiro 2014).
 Since models are simplified structures intended to exhibit some but not all of the features of the phenomenon being modelled, there may be several rival models of the same language, each capturing different aspects of that language, and as Shapiro writes:

 …with mathematical models generally, there is typically no question of ‘getting it exactly right’.
 For a given purpose, there may be bad models—models that are clearly incorrect—and there may be good models, but it is unlikely that one can speak of one and only one correct model.
 (Shapiro 2006)

-This sounds like it might support a species of logical nihilism—a view on which there is no correct logic—but Cook prefers to think of it as offering two different kinds of pluralism.
-The first, less controversial kind, holds that which logic is the correct one is relative to one's goal.
-If one wants to study vagueness, the correct logic might be one that allows for intermediate truth-values, whereas if one wants to study identity, perhaps first-order classical logic with identity is more appropriate.
+This sounds like it might support a species of logical nihilism—a view on which there is no correct logic (and in fact Cotnoir (2019 explores that view)—but Cook prefers to think of it as offering two different kinds of pluralism.
+The first, less controversial, kind holds that which logic is the correct one is relative to one’s goal.
+If one wants to study vagueness, the correct logic might be one that allows for intermediate truth-values, whereas if one wants to study identity, perhaps first-order classical logic with identity is to be preferred.
 Since the correct model is relative to your goal, so is the correct logic.

-But Cook wonders whether his and Shapiro's logic-as-modelling view would also support a more radical pluralism, since it seems possible that even relative to a specific purpose, there could be two rival, incompatible logics (i.e., which validate different consequence relations), each clearly better than all the rest relative to that purpose, yet neither of which is better than the other.
+But Cook wonders whether his and Shapiro’s logic-as-modelling view could also support a more radical pluralism, since it seems possible that even relative to a specific purpose, there could be two rival logics, each clearly better than all the rest relative to that purpose, yet neither of which is better than the other.
 Under such circumstances Cook thinks we might want to say that both are correct, and hence that there is more than one correct logic.
 However one could also hold that in such circumstances there are two equally good logics, neither of which counts as correct.

 - Allo, P., 2007, “Logical pluralism and semantic information,” Journal of Philosophical Logic, 38(6): 659–694.